Alex Chesterman

-Alexander Edward Chesterman (born 9 January 1970) is a British Internet entrepreneur, co-founder of ScreenSelect, which later became part of online film distributor LoveFilm, and is the founder and former CEO of online used car platform Cazoo.
+Alexander Edward Chesterman (born 9 January 1970) is a British Internet entrepreneur.
+He is co-founder of ScreenSelect, and is the founder and former CEO of online used car platform Cazoo.

-In December 2018 Chesterman raised over £30m in pre-seed funding and then went on to raise a further round of £50m pre-launch for Cazoo.
-He launched the business in December 2019.
-In March 2020 he then went on to raise a further £100m for Cazoo.
-Chesterman stepped down as CEO of Cazoo in December 2023.
-He was also the founder of the property website Zoopla in 2007.
-Zoopla became a digital media business ZPG Plc (LSE:ZPG) a FTSE-250 listed company and owns brands which include Zoopla, uSwitch, PrimeLocation, Money and Hometrack and employs over 1,000 people in the UK.
-In July 2018 ZPG Plc was bought by US private equity business SilverLake Partners for £2.2bn and delisted from the FTSE 250.

-Personal life

-Chesterman attended St Paul's School, London and has a Bachelor of Science degree in Economics from University College London.
-He is married and has two sons.

 Career

-Chesterman served as the executive vice president of Planet Hollywood until 1998.
-He founded ScreenSelect (later LoveFilm) which was subsequently sold to Amazon for £200 million.
+Chesterman was the executive vice president of Planet Hollywood until 1998.
+He founded ScreenSelect (later LoveFilm), which was subsequently sold to Amazon for £200 million.

 In 2007, he founded Zoopla, a property website.
-In June 2014 he floated Zoopla, which has been renamed and become ZPG, on the London Stock Exchange for nearly £1bn.
-In 2018 ZPG was sold to US private equity group Silver Lake for £2.2bn.
-He served as chief executive officer until the end of September 2018 when he stepped down but remains on the Board.
+In June 2014, he floated Zoopla, which was later renamed to ZPG, on the London Stock Exchange for nearly £1bn.
+In 2018, ZPG was sold to US private equity group Silver Lake for £2.2bn.
+He was chief executive officer until the end of September 2018, when he stepped down but remained on the board.

-In December 2018, Chesterman announced a funding round of over £30m for his next venture, Cazoo, aimed at transforming the used car market.
-He has now raised a total of £180m for Cazoo.

-He is also regarded as one of the UK's most active tech angel investors and mentors.
-He has backed early stage digital startups, including Farewill, Graze, Secret Escapes, SportPursuit, UniPlaces, CarWow, Swoon, and Farmdrop and was awarded an OBE for services to digital entrepreneurship in 2016.
+He is considered to be one of the UK's most active tech angel investors and mentors.
+He has backed early stage digital startups, including: Farewill, Graze, Secret Escapes, SportPursuit, UniPlaces, CarWow, Swoon, and Farmdrop.
+He was named Ernst & Young Entrepreneur of the Year in 2013.
+He was awarded an OBE for services to digital entrepreneurship in 2016.
+In 2017, Chesterman was named on Debrett's 500.

-He was named Ernst & Young Entrepreneur of the Year in 2013 and in 2017 named on Debrett's 500.